-Expungement seals and destroys your records of the arrest and court case so it is not viewable by the public.
+Texas expungement seals and destroys your records of the arrest and court case so your record is not viewable by the public.

 You can deny the occurrence of the arrest and the existence of the expunction unless there is a criminal proceeding about the arrest for which the records have been expunged.
 In that instance, only the fact that the matter in question has been expunged can be disclosed.
 You can deny the case or the arrest on employment applications, housing applications, and any other applications.

-Since the records are destroyed, the arrest and case won’t be considered for the application for employment.
+Since the expunged criminal records are destroyed, the arrest and case won’t be considered for the application for employment.